OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/admin-guide.md

 ## Admin Dashboard Overview

-The admin dashboard provides a comprehensive overview of the system status and quick access to all administrative functions:
+The unified admin dashboard provides a comprehensive overview of the system status and quick access to all administrative functions:

-- **Prompt Templates**: Manage the AI prompt templates for each stage of the article creation process
+- **Dashboard**: Get an overview of system status and key metrics
-- **System Settings**: Configure API connections, model parameters, and integration settings
+- **Provider Management**: Configure AI providers (OpenAI, Anthropic, Google, etc.)
-- **Analytics**: View usage statistics, API costs, and content generation metrics
+- **Prompt Templates**: Manage the AI prompt templates for all applications
-- **User Management**: Control access permissions and user roles
+- **Settings**: Configure global and app-specific settings
-- **Logs**: Access system logs for troubleshooting and auditing
+- **Usage Monitoring**: View usage statistics, API costs, and content generation metrics

 ## Managing Prompt Templates